DavidHe1127/Mr.He_HandBook/DevOps/Docker/README.md

 We can also override `ENTRYPOINT` by doing `docker run --entrypoint /bin/logwrap myservice`.
 In this case, command `["/bin/logwrap", "/bin/service", "-d"]` will be executed.

 If you want to make an image dedicated to a specific command you will use `ENTRYPOINT ["/path/dedicated_command"]`.
 Otherwise, if you want to make an image for general purpose, you can leave **ENTRYPOINT** unspecified and use `CMD ["/path/dedicated_command"]` as you will be able to override the setting by supplying arguments to docker run.

+### Signals

+When running `docker kill` or `docker stop`, the main process inside the container will receive a signal.

+`docker stop` - stop a running container.
+Main process will receive a `SIGTERM` at which point, docker is given time to do cleanup followed by a `SIGKILL` signal after 10 seconds of grace period.

+`docker kill` - send `SIGKILL` to kill the main process inside the container.
+No chance to do cleanu.

 ### HealthCheck